 Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

-My name is Theodoro—and I was a scribe in the Kingdom Ministry.
+My name is Theodoro - and I was a clerk at the Ministry of the Kingdom.

 Tinha dois companheiros: o Cabrita, empregado na Administração do bairro central, esguio e amarello como uma tocha d'enterro; e o possante, o exuberante tenente Couceiro, grande tocador de viola franceza.

-I had two companions: Cabrita, who worked in the central district administration, slender and yellow like a funeral torch; and the powerful, the exuberant Lieutenant Couceiro, a great player of the French viola.
+I had two companions: Cabrita, an employee in the central district administration, slim and sallow like a funeral torch; and the powerful, exuberant Lieutenant Couceiro, a great player of the French viola.

 A minha existencia era bem equilibrada e suave.